 - Advanced name normalization technology to tackle lawyer name variations

 - Proprietary email thread viewer to clearly identify where lawyers and 3rd parties enter and exit conversations, drawing from top-level and subsumed email headers

 - Email thread viewer for nuanced coding decisions at message level, branch level, or thread level and elimination of duplicate content

 The benefits of these features will be evident to most document reviewers who have struggled with the privilege process.
 Any part of the process that can be effectively automated makes a world of difference.

 While eyes-on decisions by legal counsel will still be a critical part of the privilege review process, the benefits provided by powerful name normalization, email threading functionality, and advanced language classifiers to better target and prioritize potentially privileged information, coupled with the automated functions for privilege logging, make H5 Matter Analytics a boon to any document review.

 Click here to learn more about H5 Matter Analytics.
-To request a demo, visit us at Legaltech 2020, Booth #3219 or contact us at info@H5.com.
+To request a demo, contact us at info@H5.com.